w3f/polkadot-wiki/docs/general/decentralized-voices.md

-Building on the success of previous initiatives like [the Thousand Validators Program](./thousand-validators.md) and [the Decentralized Futures Program](./decentralized-futures.md), the Web3 Foundation emphasizes the importance of decentralized governance within the Polkadot ecosystem to ensure a fair decision-making process.
+Building on the success of previous initiatives like [the Thousand Validators Program](./thousand-validators.md) and [the Decentralized Futures Program](./decentralized-futures.md), Web3 Foundation is working on decentralizing governance within the Polkadot ecosystem to ensure a fair decision-making process.
 In line with this ethos, the Foundation seeks to amplify the voices of passionate and knowledgeable participants who may lack significant
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} holdings, aiming to mitigate potential